ably/ably-go/README.md

 As the library is actively developed couple of features are not there yet:

-- Realtime connection failure handling is partly implemented
+- Realtime connection failure handling is partially implemented
 - Realtime Ping function is not implemented

 ## Release process